ColleenJung/Verizon-Case/README.md

 <img width="439" alt="image" src="https://github.com/ColleenJung/Verizon-Case/assets/119357849/460772fd-13da-4039-90e9-63a5e317f0a9">

+### Assumptions and Estimates
+- Current default rate of approved applicants: 11.5%
+- Loss per default: Approx. $1000
+- Profit per paying customer over 36 months: Approx. $250
+- Assumed default rate for rejected applicants: Less than 50%

+Our model provides a credible estimate of the business value, with assumptions clearly outlined for transparency.

 ## Business Problem
 Verizon faces a challenge with customers defaulting on their contracts after receiving high-value phones(worth >$1000).
 The task is to develop a predictive model that can be used in real-time to evaluate the risk of default and inform the decision on whether to approve a phone contract.